tans105/RentManagerServer/README.md

 ## Client Side: AngularJS

-You can either use postman or you can checkout my other repository "RentManagerClient" which is angular based project.
+You can either use postman or you can checkout my other repository [RENT MANAGER CLIENT](https://github.com/tans105/RentManagerClient.git) which is angular based project.
 You can use below credentials to see it working

 email : tanmayawasthi105@gmail.com